jnozzi/cocoadev.com/markdown/NSObjectsDefaultBindImplementation.md

 This will allow IB to customize what information it exposes about your binding a little bit such as what value transformers it displays.

-General/DaveMacLachlan
+DaveMacLachlan
  ----

 Since I couldn't find the answer to question 1 anywhere, I tried to programmatically bind "cutting" to the user defaults:

-[imageView bind:@"cutting" toObject:ud withKeyPath:@"General/CutImage" options:nil];
+[imageView bind:@"cutting" toObject:ud withKeyPath:@"CutImage" options:nil];

 This worked fine!
 Manipulation of the S<nowiki/>witch changes both the user defaults and the visuals of the image view.
 However, according to all the binding docs I've read, it's not supposed to work, because I'm supposed to have to override the bind method to make anything work.

-Question 2: What exactly does bind:toObject:withKeyPath:options in General/NSObject do?
-Can I reliably get away with not overriding bind if I stick to simple General/KeyValueCoding compliant accessor members?
+Question 2: What exactly does bind:toObject:withKeyPath:options in NSObject do?
+Can I reliably get away with not overriding bind if I stick to simple KeyValueCoding compliant accessor members?

 ...
 I have since added and bound a second member, framed, to P<nowiki/>refImageView and it still works.
-I have also realised that I could have used General/NSObjectController in General/InterfaceBuilder to avoid binding manually.
+I have also realised that I could have used NSObjectController in InterfaceBuilder to avoid binding manually.